Study: Eating pasta doesn't increase chances of weight gain

 "If you're eating well 80 to 90 percent of the time, you have some wiggle room 10 to 20 percent of the time.
 You don't have to be a hermit and eat perfectly from your garden every day.
 You can go out and enjoy time with your family and friends," said Lindsay Malone, R.D. from the Cleveland Clinic.

 But still traditional pasta isn't as nutritious as others.
-You can also try whole grain spaghetti or alternatives like pasta made from beans, chickpeas, squash and zuccini.
+You can also try whole grain spaghetti or alternatives like pasta made from beans, chickpeas, squash and zucchini.